A recapitulation of that is seid; and how it was shewid to hir generally for all. Eighth chapter.

 I am truly naught;

-but if I look in general I am, in hope,
+but if I look to all

-united in charity with all my fellow Christians.
+with all my fellow Christians.

-For in this unity stands the life of all mankind
+For in this unity stands the life

-that shall be saved.
+of all mankind that shall be saved.

 For God is all that is good in my sight.